Experience St Johann, Salzburg and the Austrian Alps on this all-inclusive tour

 Our day is highlighted by a visit to one of Austria’s most beloved cities, Salzburg.
 This city is famous internationally as the birthplace of Mozart and as the setting for “The Sound of Music”; however, there is much more to discover.
 Upon arrival, a guided tour of the city takes us to the iconic Getreidegasse, the Residenz and the magnificent Mirabell Gardens.

 Following the tour, spend your afternoon is at leisure to discover this dynamic destination.
 Old Town is truly a joy to discover, with its beautifully preserved buildings and rich history.
 There is also the Hohensalzburg Fortress, which offers a superb vantage point for looking out over Salzberg, the turquoise Salzach River and the verdant hills beyond.
 You may also like to visit the ultra-modern Hangar-7 and view its collection of aircraft and Formula One race cars.
 There are breweries, museums and markets to explore and a vibrant art scene that caters to modern and traditional artists.

 Tonight, we return to St. Johann to enjoy a farewell dinner at the hotel.
 Overnight St. Johann.
 (B, L, D)

 Days 8 – Homeward Bound

 After breakfast this morning, we travel to Wörgl (Standard Class) before continuing on to Munich.
-Disembark the train in Munich, and you are free to make your way to the airport for your flight home (flights should be scheduled after 5pm).
+As you disembark the train in Munich, you are free to make your way to the airport for your flight home (flights should be scheduled after 5 p.m.).
 (B)